AndrewN04/tmdb-app/ARCHITECTURE.md

 **Client Component** (`"use client"`) that:

+1. Accepts `mediaType: "movie" | "tv"` prop to handle both content types.
-1. On mount, calls `getWatchlistStatus` Server Action to check auth and existing item.
+2. On mount, calls `getWatchlistStatus` Server Action to check auth and existing item.
-2. Renders auth-aware UI: signed-out prompt vs. full form.
+3. Renders auth-aware UI: signed-out prompt vs. full form.
-3. Provides inputs for notes, categories, and favorite toggle.
+4. Provides inputs for notes, categories, and favorite toggle.
-4. Calls `saveWatchlistItem`, `updateWatchlistMeta`, or `removeWatchlistItem` on user interaction.
+5. Calls `saveWatchlistItem`, `updateWatchlistMeta`, or `removeWatchlistItem` on user interaction (all with `mediaType`).
-5. Uses `useTransition` for non-blocking optimistic updates with loading spinners.
+6. Uses `useTransition` for non-blocking optimistic updates with loading spinners.

 ### `components/ui/badge.tsx`